ColeDavis99/Steg/README.md

- Case 2) (This case is included in
+ <h4>Case 2) (This case is included in case 1 and case 3)</h4>
    That was quick indeed.
 Here's the two different ways case 2 is used:

       A)  ./stegify img1.bmp img2.bmp                                        //If you used case1 to generate both .bmp files

       B)  ./stegify steg.bmp polyphemus.bmp   				//If you used case3 to generate one .bmp file

- Case 3)
+ <h4>Case 3)</h4>
    Speed.
 Here's case 3:

    1)  ./stegify ody.txt polyphemus.bmp         //Generate steg.bmp